 Fambul Tok is the inspiration and creation of the people of Sierra Leone, drawing on Sierra Leone’s “family talk” tradition of discussing and resolving issues within the security of a family circle.
 As a result, our approach is rooted not in western concepts of crime and punishment but in communal African sensibilities that emphasize the need for communities to be whole – with each and every member playing a role. http://www.fambultok.org https://www.facebook.com/search/top/?q=fambul%20tok%20int

-Catalysts for Peace believe the resources and wisdom of ordinary people in local communities—those people and places most impacted by wars and conflict—are too often ignored or undervalued in conventional international approaches to post-war justice, development, and peacebuilding.
+CFP has been a primary funder/program partner for Fambul Tok from the beginning.
+We believe the resources and wisdom of the ordinary people and places most impacted by wars and conflict are ignored or undervalued in conventional international approaches to post-war justice, development, and peacebuilding.
 In this ‘outside-in’ approach, problem-solving resources and capacities are brought or imposed from the outside.
 We know there is a harder, better way to build peace: from the inside-out.

 Organization Filing Status

 In 3-4 sentences, tell us the inspiration or story that encouraged you to start this project.

 “We are saying deal with Ebola in a way that structures will be in place to handle post-Ebola discussions, because experience or history has taught us that Ebola – there’s always a possibility that it will come again.
 So how do we put in place structures in the communities, in the districts, in the villages, to ensure that once Ebola comes again, we’ll have structures in place to deal with that immediately and it [won’t] get to where we are now.” — John Caulker, Executive Director of Fambul Tok